patientplatypus/newsly_project/README.md

 3. Some refactoring is definitely in order.
 Major planned revisions include:
 * Defmodules in Phoenix Application need to be renamed to be as intuitive as possible
 * Track scope of all sockets and see if some can be combined and others eliminated.
+4. AWS Docker deployment - this may be a bit of a sticky wicket, so could take a little time.